FourthState/plasma-mvp-rootchain/docs/rootchainFunctions.md

 Exit procedure for exiting a utxo on the child chain(not deposits).
 The `txPos` locates the transaction on the child chain.
 The leaf, hash(hash(`txBytes`), `sigs`) is checked against the block header using the `proof`.

 A valid exit satisfies the following properties:
-  - Exit has not previously been finalized or challenge
+  - Exit has not previously been finalized or challenged
   - The creator of this exit posted a sufficient bond.
 Excess funds are refunded the the senders rootchain balance and are immediately withdrawable.

 <br />